TritonDataCenter/sdc-manta/README.md

     networking/     Scripts and configuration for Manta networking. sapi_manifests/ SAPI manifests for zone configuration.
-    scripts/        The user-script for all manta instances. skate/          A prototype for a mini-Manta in SDC.
+    scripts/        The user-script for all manta instances.

 # Development